Wyoming State Subsidy Profile

 1. How does Wyoming define special needs to determine eligibility?

 A child with special needs is defined as a child that has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:

-- Member of a sibling group that needs to be placed in the same home
+- The child is a member of a sibling group that needs to be placed in the same home.

-- Irreversible or non-correctable physical or mental disabilities
+- The child has irreversible or non-correctable physical or mental disabilities.

-- Physical, mental or emotional disabilities correctable through surgery, treatment or other specialized services
+- The child has physical, mental, or emotional disabilities correctable through surgery, treatment, or other specialized services.

-- Residing in the same foster family home for a lengthy period of time where emotional ties have been developed with the foster family and adoption assistance is necessary to facilitate an adoption
+- The child has lived in the same foster family home for a long period of time, has developed emotional ties with the foster family, and adoption assistance is necessary to facilitate an adoption.

-In order to be eligible for state-funded adoption assistance a child must be a special needs child as defined above, and the child must also meet the following conditions at the time of adoption placement:
+To be eligible for state-funded adoption assistance a child must have special needs as defined above, and the child must also meet the following conditions at the time of adoption placement:

 - Legally free for adoption